aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-transition-effects/slide-transition-effects/_index.md

 ## Setting Up Your Development Environment

 Before we begin, make sure you have Aspose.Slides for .NET installed in your project.
-You can download it from the official website [here](https://releases.aspose.com/slides/net/).
+You can download it from the  website [here](https://releases.aspose.com/slides/net/).

 ## Creating a Basic Presentation